 Thinwire progressive display

 Session interactivity can degrade on low bandwidth or high latency connections.
-For example, on connections with less than 2 Mbps bandwidth or latency of more than 200 ms, scrolling on a webpage can become slow, unresponsive, or choppy.
+For example, scrolling on a webpage can become slow, unresponsive, or choppy.
 Keyboard and mouse operations can lag behind graphics updates.

 Through version 7.17, you were able to use policy settings to reduce bandwidth consumption by configuring the session to Low visual quality, or setting a lower color depth (16-bit or 8-bit graphics).
 However, you had to know that a user was on a weak connection.
 HDX Thinwire did not dynamically adjust static image quality based on network conditions.